How much do you charge?

 Do I have to sign a contract?

 This is not necessary until you've had your first few lessons.
 Once you've decided you are ready to commit to lessons on a permanent basis I will ask you to sign a standard Teaching Contract provided by the Musician’s Union.
-I will provide you of a copy of this to review a week prior to asking you to sign up, or earlier on request.
-The main terms and conditions to be aware of is that I ask for a 24 hour's notice of cancellations and there is a four week notice period.
+I will provide you of a copy of this to review a week prior to asking you to sign up.
+The main thing to be aware of is that I ask for a 24 hour's notice of cancellations and there is a four week notice period.
 If you would like a contract prior to your first lesson please let me know.

 What is your notice period?